-- Crowle was part of the Crowle sub-district of the Thorne Registration District.
+- Crowle was part of the Crowle sub-district of the Thorne Registration District (which is in South Yorkshire).

 - Check our Census Resource page for county-wide resources.